Site Migration That Does Not Cost You Your SEO

 WordPress, Next.js, Drupal, Shopify, custom platforms.
 From 1,000 pages to 100,000+.
 The technical move is the easy part — preserving ranking equity is what separates a clean migration from a disaster.

 I have watched five-figure migrations turn into six-figure SEO disasters because the team treated migration as a technical problem instead of a continuity problem.
-The pattern is always the same: build the new site, throw a switch, watch organic traffic drop 40-70% over the next eight weeks, then spend the next quarter trying to recover.
+The pattern is always the same.
+Build the new site.
+Throw a switch.
+Watch organic traffic drop forty to seventy percent over the next eight weeks.
+Spend the next quarter trying to recover what was lost on the cutover day.

 The technical move is rarely what kills you.
-Redirect maps that are 80% complete kill you.
+Redirect maps that are eighty percent complete kill you.
 Canonical tags pointing at staging domains kill you.
 Internal links that still point at the old structure kill you.
 URL changes done "while we are at it" kill you.
+The build itself is the easy bit; the continuity work is where every migration I have shipped at scale lives or dies.

 HOW WE DO MIGRATIONS DIFFERENTLY

-- Complete redirect map before any code is written.
+First, the redirect map gets built before any code.
 Every old URL gets a 301 to its new counterpart.
-We export the source URL list, then build the mapping in a spreadsheet that becomes the source of truth for the cutover.
+We export the source URL list from Search Console, Ahrefs, and the existing sitemap, then build the mapping in a spreadsheet that becomes the source of truth for the cutover.
+The build linter fails the deploy if any pre-migration URL is missing from the map.

-- URL structure preservation.
+Second, URL structure is preserved wherever the new platform allows it.
 Every URL change is a ranking risk.
-We change URLs only when there is a content reason to — never because the new platform suggests a different convention.
+We change URLs only when there is a real content reason — a duplicate, a typo, a canonical we are consolidating — never because the new platform suggests a different convention.
+The temptation to "tidy up while we are at it" has cost more rankings than any other decision in our migration practice.

-- Parallel-run period.
-The old site stays live in read-only mode for 30 days post-launch.
+Fourth, a parallel-run period.
+The old site stays live in read-only mode for thirty days post-launch.
 If the new site has an issue, traffic gets re-routed back instantly.
+The cost of running two stacks for a month is small compared to the cost of a four-week traffic recovery cycle.

-- 90 days of post-launch monitoring.
-Search Console crawl stats, indexation coverage, impressions, log file analysis.
+Fifth, ninety days of post-launch monitoring.
+Search Console crawl stats, indexation coverage, impressions, log file analysis, schema validator, Core Web Vitals field data.
 Fix regressions in days, not quarters.
+By day ninety the site is stable and we either hand off cleanly or move into an ongoing care plan.

 WHO THIS SERVICE IS FOR

-- Drupal, Sitecore, or Typo3 to WordPress — moving off legacy enterprise CMS without breaking the SEO rankings the legacy team built up
+Drupal, Sitecore, or Typo3 to WordPress is the second pattern.
+Moving off legacy enterprise CMS without breaking the SEO rankings the legacy team built up over a decade.
+Slower migrations, more complex content modelling, but the playbook is the same — full redirect map, preserved URLs where possible, parallel-run, phased rollout.

-- Shopify to headless commerce — Shopify Plus storefront with a Next.js or Hydrogen front-end, full custom design, faster Core Web Vitals
+Shopify to headless commerce is the third.
+Shopify Plus storefront with a Next.js or Hydrogen front-end, full custom design, faster Core Web Vitals, kept commerce engine.
+Shopify keeps being the source of truth for catalogue, inventory, and checkout; the front-end goes custom.

 HOW LONG IT TAKES

-The biggest variable is content quality at source.
+The biggest variable is content quality at the source.
 Messy taxonomies, duplicate URLs, and inconsistent metadata add weeks to the planning phase.
-We will tell you honestly during the audit whether your source site is migration-ready or whether it needs a content cleanup first.
+We will tell you honestly during the audit whether your source site is migration-ready or whether it needs a content cleanup pass first.
+Pretending the source is clean when it is not is how migrations slip from a quarter into half a year.

 WHAT IT COSTS IN 2026

-About 30-40% of the cost goes to planning and QA, not the technical build.
-The teams that quote you cheap are the ones who skip the planning — and you pay for it later in lost rankings.
+About thirty to forty percent of the cost goes to planning and QA, not the technical build.
+The teams that quote you cheap are the ones who skip the planning.
+You pay for it later in lost rankings, and the cost of rebuilding rankings is always higher than the cost of preserving them in the first place.

 FREQUENTLY ASKED QUESTIONS